Food Sensitivity Tests versus Food Allergy Tests

-One of the more frustrating things that I experience as a Dietitian who works with people with food allergy is when people come to me with a lab report listing foods they are ‘allergic’ to — only for me to get a multi-page report that they paid $650-750 out of pocket for, and which measures IgG antibodies, not the IgE antibodies which are associated with food allergy.
-These people paid good money to find out what foods underlie them not feeling well and received an impressive looking multi-page document that doesn’t measure what they think — or are led to believe it measures.
+One of the more frustrating things that I experience as a Dietitian who works with people with food allergy is when people come to me with a lab report listing foods they are ‘allergic’ to—only for me to get a multi-page report that they paid $650-750 out of pocket for, and which measures IgG antibodies, not the IgE antibodies which are associated with food allergy.

-Our body makes different types of antibodies, including IgA antibodies, IgG antibodies, IgM antibodies, and IgE antibodies.
-IgA antibodies are found in high concentrations in the respiratory passages, as well as the GI tract and one of the best known IgA antibody tests is the IgA TTG test which tests for whether someone has celiac disease.
-IgM antibodies are found in the blood and lymphatic system and are found when our body is fighting a new infection.
+Our body makes different types of antibodies, including IgA, IgG, IgM, and IgE.
+IgA antibodies are found in high concentrations in the respiratory passages and the GI tract.
+IgM antibodies are found in the blood and lymphatic system when fighting a new infection.
 IgE and IgG antibodies are covered below.

 Immunoglobin E (IgE)

 IgE antibodies are produced by the immune system and are normally found in very small amounts in the blood.
-When someone has an allergy — whether to an environmental substance such as pollen from trees or grasses, or to food, the body overreacts and produces high amounts of specific allergen IgE antibodies.
-What is important to know is that each type of IgE is specific to one type of allergen.
-When the IgE antibody binds with our mast cells, a type of white blood cell that is part of our immune system, they release histamine which causes us to have an allergic reaction, which may be sneezing, itching, difficulty breathing, or other symptoms [1].
+When someone has an allergy, the body overreacts and produces high amounts of specific allergen IgE antibodies.
+When the IgE antibody binds with our mast cells, they release histamine which causes an allergic reaction, such as sneezing, itching, or difficulty breathing [1].

 Immunoglobin G (IgG)